Exchanging cash is cheap and easy. You can change money in an exchange bureau (cambio) or a bank.

 Do not exchange money at the airport

-The airport has very bad rates (paying out 20% less on average).
-If you need money straight away, withdraw money at one of the airport ATMs and plan to exchange in the city centre.
+The airport and ferries have very bad rates (paying out 20% less on average).
+If you need money straight away, withdraw money at an ATM in the port or airport and plan to exchange in the city centre.

 Withdrawing cash at ATMs